-StackPath EdgeRules allow you to customize the way StackPath responds to requests for websites.
+StackPath EdgeRules allows you to customize the way StackPath responds to requests for websites.
 To make the setup process even easier, the most popular rules are included in single-click presets.

 The StackPath preset EdgeRules take effect as soon as StackPath's servers receive the request and are compatible with both CDN and WAF integrations.